 Position may require local travel.
+Depending upon specific duties, position may require a College-issued uniform or shirt to ensure employees engaged in representing the College to the community are clearly identified as such.
 Ability to lift and carry files and materials.
 Ability to move from one office to another office on campus.
 Adequate vision, hearing and manual dexterity to interact with people in person, on the phone and in writing.
-Applicant must be able to perform the essential functions of the job, with or without reasonable accommodations.
+Must be able to perform the essential functions of the job, with or without reasonable accommodations.

 Position may require non-standard work hours (nights and weekends).